Uses

 Keyboard & Mouse ⌨️🖱️

-For working I use a split, ortholinear keyboard, the ZSA Moonlander.
+When I’m feeling particularly pained by my wrists I use a split, ortholinear keyboard, the ZSA Moonlander.
 This took a while to arrive1, but is totally worth it.
-The training and configuration options they give you means that for several weeks you'll be swapping keyboards back between tasks where you need to type quickly, and ones where typing 15wpm is fine, but eventually you will get there.
-I'm up to over 70wpm now, and my wrists are feeling much better.
+The training and configuration options they give you means that for several weeks you’ll be swapping keyboards back between tasks where you need to type quickly, and ones where typing 15wpm is fine, but eventually you will get there.
+I’m up to over 70wpm now, and my wrists are feeling much better.

 For on the go working, with even more limited space, I have a Keychron K3v2 ultra slim Bluetooth keyboard which is great for just getting a bit of distance between yourself and your laptop’s external screen.